jmorvay/Frinx-docs/FRINX_ODL_Distribution/Boron/FRINX_Features_User_Guide/cli/cli-service-module.md

 #### How to mount and manage IOS devices over REST

-Please import the postman.json Postman collection available [here](https://github.com/FRINXio/cli-units/tree/master/postman), into Postman, then open the folder *Ios mount*.
+Please import the postman.json Postman collection available [Postman collection accessible here](https://github.com/FRINXio/Postman/releases), into Postman, then open the folder *Ios mount*.

 You will see there are two calls available for mounting an Ios device. *In each case, edit the following fields according to your specific device: *cli-topology:node-id, cli-topology:host, cli-topology:port, cli-topology:username, cli-topology:password*: